 Mannya Sharma, Masters of Science in Social Work

-Veronica Vasquez, Double Masters in Sociology & Human Development Program Director for Unaccompanied Children Services, Los Angeles Veronica is currently the Unaccompanied Children’s Program Director for the last two years and has been working for Nuevo Amanecer for the last 4 years.
-Veronica was born and raised in Los Angeles, California and is fluent in Spanish and English.
+Veronica Vasquez (she/her/hers) is currently the Unaccompanied Children’s Program Director for the last two years and has been working for Nuevo Amanecer for the last 4 years.
+Ms. Vasquez was born and raised in Los Angeles, California, and is fluent in Spanish and English.
 She earned a double B.A in Sociology and Human Development with a minor in psychology from Cal State Long Beach in 2012.
-During her time in Cal State Long Beach, Veronica had the opportunity to intern at an early childhood development center and gain experience in working with families and children.
-In efforts to continue to grow as a professional who helps children and adults in vulnerable situations, Veronica proceeded to obtain her Masters in Social Work.
-In 2014, Veronica graduated from University of Southern California with a Masters Degree in Social Work with a concentration in Community Organization, Planning and Administration.
+During her time at Cal State Long Beach, Ms. Vasquez had the opportunity to intern at an early childhood development center and gain experience in working with families and children.
+In an effort to continue to grow as a professional who helps children and adults in vulnerable situations, Ms. Vasquez proceeded to obtain her Master’s in Social Work.
+In 2014, she graduated from the University of Southern California with a Master’s degree in Social Work with a concentration in Community Organization, Planning, and Administration.
 During her graduate years, she gained experience via internships at an elementary school and at CHLA.
-Upon graduating, Veronica has gained experience in foster care social work both as a worker and supervisor.
-She is grateful for the professional growth that Nuevo Amanecer has offered.
-In her current position as a program director, Veronica has been able to emphasized her passion in managing a program that assist a particular vulnerable yet resilient population in the community.
-During her free time, Veronica enjoys going to the movies, traveling and spending time with her nieces.”
+Upon graduating, Ms. Vasquez gained experience in foster care social work both as a worker and supervisor.
+In her current position as a program director, Veronica has been able to emphasize her passion for managing a program that assists a particular vulnerable yet resilient population in the community.
+During her free time, Veronica enjoys going to the movies, traveling, and spending time with her nieces.”